 Irritated by the commercialism of Christmas at Walt Disney World?
 Distracted by all that tinsel?
-Have you realized there has to be another way while raining blows upon another guest fighting over the last Princess Elena doll?
-Does the idea of a new holiday scratch you right where you itch?
-Then it’s time to embrace the time-honored tradition of Festivus, a nondenominational holiday for the rest of us that has been celebrated by billions* of theme park guests since 1997.
+Realized there has to be another way while raining blows upon another guest fighting over the last pair of Baby Yoda socks?
+Does celebrating a new holiday scratch you right where you itch?
+(Updated December 23, 2019.)

 Unlike Christmas, which has now become a meandering “season” starting around mid-September and overstaying its welcome with Christmas music and decor still up in Future World halfway through January, Festivus is a no-nonsense holiday.
 It starts and terminates on December 23 each year.
 How can a holiday that means so much to us all only take one night to accomplish?
 Toughness, probably.